DoxrGitHub/doxrblogs/content/posts/vivi-notifs.md

 Due to the lack of response to the issue and Vivi's lack of a responsible disclosure process, I'll just release this disclosure early.
 Please note that the attached PoCs have been redacted a little bit (just the API urls), so I'm not literally releasing zero-days, but the information stated here is enough to reproduce.

+Edit: Some stuff is happening internally to patch this vulnerability.
+This vuln may get patched.

 ## PoC:

 In https://app.vivi.io, while authenticated into the target's district, run this script to grab the organization ID: